 The core of home automation is knowing what’s going on.
 The faster we know about a state change, the better we can serve the user.
-If you want to have your lights to turn on when you arrive at home, it doesn’t help if it only knows about it after you’ve already opened the door and manually (!!) turned on the light.
+If you want to have your lights to turn on when you arrive at home, it doesn’t help if it only knows about it after you’ve already opened the door and manually (!!) turned on the lights.

 Each smart device consists of the ‘normal’ device and the piece that makes it ‘smart’: the connectivity.
 The connectivity part of a device can consists of either control, state or both.